matplotlib/matplotlib/doc/users/explain/fonts.rst

 (``usetex=True``), see :doc:`Text rendering with LaTeX
 </tutorials/text/usetex>`.

-Fonts in PDF and postscript
+Fonts in PDF and PostScript
 ---------------------------

 Fonts have a long (and sometimes incompatible) history in computing, leading to